 All decent noise cancelling headphones are expensive.
 As in £250+ expensive.
 However, I work in a large open plan office.
 Each desk is about 120cm wide so I’m in close proximity to plenty of other people talking, laughing and basically being human.
 The upshot is that it’s very noisy.
 Much of the time I find that noise incredibly distracting.
 Noise-cancelling headphones seemed like a panacea to my concentration

 I had been to a couple of local stores to try the XM3’s out and compare them with the Bose Quite Comfort 35 IIs.
 They are both premium, over the ear, Bluetooth wireless noise-cancelling headphones.
-I wanted to try and evaluate physical comfort and sonic/noise-cancelling quality of each.

 Physically, they both felt very comfortable to me; nothing seemed to stand out with either.

-Pairing was more intuitive on the Sony’s – so they got a nod for that.
+Pairing seemed more intuitive on the Sony’s – so they got a nod for that.
 Although the Bose pairing method, where you need to slide a button forward to put them in pairing mode is also fine, once you know how.

 The truth is I think I would have been just as happy with the Bose QC35 IIs as with the Sony XM3s.
-My only reasons to opt for the Sony models were the faster USB C charging, and the more dubious reason that a few other people sitting near me have Bose QC25 headphones and my contrary nature wouldn’t allow me to go with the same brand (if you are zigging, I’m zagging).
+My only reasons to opt for the Sony models were the faster USB C charging, and the more dubious reason that a few other people sitting near me have Bose QC25 headphones and my contrary nature wouldn’t allow me to go with the same brand (if everyone is zigging, I’m zagging).

 In case you are unfamiliar with the WH–1000XM3 headphones, they are over the ear, Bluetooth wireless noise-cancelling headphones.
 They come with a nice semi-rigid carry case that includes a USB charger (USB A -> USB C) and a standard headphone cable with mini-jack connector.